 Height and Weight: 4’0″ and 65 pounds

-Distinguishing Characteristics: White Male, Brown hair, Brown eyes, Joseph previously broke his arm at the age of 5 and is known to wear eyeglasses
+Distinguishing Characteristics: Caucasian Male, Brown hair, Brown eyes, Joseph previously broke his arm at the age of 5 and is known to wear eyeglasses

 Clothing/Jewelry Description: A tan trench coat over a brown hooded corduroy shirt or jacket, green rubber hunting boots with yellow tops, Joseph was also wearing his glasses on the day of his disappearance

 Joseph Spisak was last seen in Hammond, Indiana on January 27th 1974.
 That morning, he delivered newspapers along his paper route and stopped on McCook Avenue to drop off his bag and toboggan at home and proceeded to go back out.